syncfusion-content/wpf-docs/wpf/Diagram/Connector/AppearanceAndValidation.md

 ### Connection parameter

-The [ConnectionParameter](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ConnectionParameter.html) calss is used to get or set the connection validation objects and their values.
+The [ConnectionParameter](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ConnectionParameter.html) class is used to get or set the connection validation objects and their values.
 The list of arguments are as follows:

 | Type | Name | Type | Description |
 |---|---|---|---|